LooihV/IOT_EMASA/Documentation/Api-usability/README.md

 GET /api/v1/Maquinas/

-Lista las máquinas del usuario autenticado.
-Si es superuser, ve todas.
+List the machines from the authenticated user.
+If is superuser, see all.
 POST /api/v1/Maquinas/

-Crea una nueva máquina asociada al usuario y la central activa.
+Creates a new machine asociated to the user and the active central.

-##### Request: (autenticado)
+##### Request: (Have to be authenticated)

 ![Image](https://github.com/user-attachments/assets/7ce3f387-ac42-4a6a-b848-62b6f79ec775)

 ##### Response:

 	{
-  	 "message": "Máquina encendida"
+  	 "message": "Machine on"
 	}

 #### 1.6.
 Registros

 GET /api/v1/Registro/

-Lista registros de las máquinas del usuario.
-Si es superuser, ve todos.
+Lists the records of the users machines.
+If is superuser, see all.

 POST /api/v1/ Registro/

-Crea un nuevo registro asociado a una máquina y a un usuario.
+Creates a new register asociated to a machine and a user.

-##### Request: (autenticado)
+##### Request: (Have to be authenticated)

 ![Image](https://github.com/user-attachments/assets/7bf5d403-a379-4113-a56b-4620ffa9bee1)

 ##### Response:

 	{
- 	 El nuevo registro creado.
+ 	 The new record.
 	}

 ## 2. ChirpStack API Proxy (consumo desde Django)

-La API EMASA actúa como cliente hacia ChirpStack, realizando operaciones de forma transparente.
-Las rutas siguientes proxyfian las llamadas REST a ChirpStack utilizando el JWT Token configurado en entorno:
+The EMASA API acts as a client to ChirpStack, transparently performing operations.
+The following routes proxy REST calls to ChirpStack using the JWT Token configured in the environment:

-Sincronización bidireccional con ChirpStack (users y tenants)
+Bidirectional synchronization with ChirpStack (users and tenants)

-El archivo chirpstack\_api.py contiene la lógica que permite mantener sincronizados los usuarios y tenants entre EMASA y ChirpStack:
+The file chirpstack\_api.py contains the logic to keep users and tenants synchronized between EMASA and ChirpStack:

-- Creación de usuarios: Cuando se crea un usuario en EMASA (vía señales post\_save), también se crea en ChirpStack con mismo email y rol.
+- User creation: When a user is created in EMASA (via post_save signals), it is also created in ChirpStack with the same email and role.
-- Eliminación de usuarios: Se elimina automáticamente también en ChirpStack (pre\_delete).
+- User deletion: It is also automatically deleted in ChirpStack (pre-delete).
-- Asignación de tenants: Si el usuario en EMASA tiene un tenant relacionado, se sincroniza y asocia también en ChirpStack.
+- Tenant assignment: If the user in EMASA has a related tenant, it is synchronized and associated also in ChirpStack.
-- Cambio de contraseña: Al cambiar contraseña en EMASA (temporal o nueva), se actualiza también en ChirpStack mediante peticiones a /api/users/{id}/password.
+- Password change: When changing password in EMASA (temporary or new), it is also updated in ChirpStack through requests to /api/v1/pass/reset/ if you forget your password and ask for a temporary and api/v1/pass/change/ if is a new one.
-- Creación de tenants: Tenants creados en EMASA pueden sincronizar su chirpstack\_id con la plataforma ChirpStack.
+- Tenant creation: Tenants created in EMASA can synchronize their chirpstack_id with the ChirpStack platform.

-Toda esta lógica se implementa mediante funciones auxiliares get\_chirpstack\_user\_id, sync\_user\_to\_chirpstack, update\_chirpstack\_user\_password y llamadas HTTP con requests.
+All this logic is implemented by means of auxiliary functions get\_chirpstack\_user\_id, sync\_user\_to\_chirpstack, update\_chirpstack\_user\_password and HTTP calls using requests.

 #### 2.1.
 Applications

-GET /api/v1/chirpstack/applications/ - Lista las aplicaciones del tenant del usuario.
+GET /api/v1/chirpstack/applications/ - Lists the users tenants applications.

 ##### Response:
 	{